 You might have heard from your friend about how it worked magic for their weight loss and now you want to make it a part of your routine.
 But maybe you are left wondering should you do it while breastfeeding?
 How will it impact you and your baby?

 Embarking on a weight loss journey is easier said than done, especially when you need to juggle time between breastfeeding your baby and catching up on lost sleep.
-So why not start with something that you can do right in the comfort of your house?
-You heard that right; keto and breastfeeding will give you the option of staying home, breastfeeding, and losing that unwanted weight.
-As the saying goes, “abs start in the kitchen.”
-And my clients are proof, when they follow my keto while breastfeeding formula, they lose weight while breastfeeding without spending hours in the gym.
+This is why doing keto while breastfeeding is a great option.
+You can do it from the comfort of your own home all while continuing to breastfeed and losing that unwanted weight simultaneously.

+When they follow my keto while breastfeeding formula, they lose weight while breastfeeding without spending hours in the gym.
 If you feel you are a breastfeeding mom on a mission to shed your stubborn fat, why not give keto a try?
-Read to unravel how this weight loss diet will help you discover a new you:
+Read on to unravel how this weight loss diet will help you discover a new you.

-What Is A Ketogenic Diet?
+What Is the Ketogenic Diet?

 The Keto diet is a high fat, low carbohydrate diet that, along with boosting weight loss, has several health benefits for the body.
 It involves consuming meals rich in fats, having a moderate protein amount, and a low carb count.
-To give you a better idea, look at it this way, you get 75% of your calorie intake from fat, 20% protein, and even less than 5% from carbs.
+To give you a better idea, look at it this way, you get 75% of your calorie intake from fat, 20% protein, and less than 5% from carbs.

-By having such an intake, your body enters a metabolic state known as ketosis,’ where your body burns fat for energy instead of carbohydrates.
+By having such an intake, your body enters a metabolic state known as ketosis, where your body burns fat for energy instead of carbohydrates.
 The fat present in the liver is turned into ketones, which help in providing the brain with energy.